oconnor663/jacko.io/posts/object_soup.md

 ```

 Playing with these examples is educational,[^advice] but there's no way to make
-them work.[^party_trick] Object soup wants aliasing and mutation at the same
+them work.[^party_trick] Object soup wants to do aliasing and mutation at the
-time, and that's exactly what references in Rust are designed to prevent.
-We
+same time, and that's exactly what references in Rust are supposed to prevent.
-need something different.
+We need something different.

 [^party_trick]: Ok I lied.
-You can get something working [by combining shared
+We can get something working [by combining shared
     references and interior
     mutability](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=cee3ebe1debd9f241a8159b3203051ea).
     Circular borrows in safe code!
 It's a neat party trick, but it's not useful
-    in real programs, because it [breaks if you try to move
+    in real programs, because it [breaks if we try to move
     anything](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=1c56892372f33c4e6e492ada3000571e).

 [^advice]: It's worth spending some time "fighting the borrow checker" to build